 - Sweep or vacuum around the cage 2-3 times a week.

-Keeping the cage clean will minimize unwanted smells and help prevent illness and disease.
+Keeping the cage clean will minimize unwanted smells and help prevent sickness.

 Perches

-Provide a Senegal parrot with 3-4 perches – each varied in width and texture and placed at different heights where possible.
+Provide a Senegal with 3-4 perches, each varied in width and texture and placed at different heights.

-Parrots use perches to keep their feet in good condition.
+Parrots use perches to keep their feet and claws in good condition.
 They also usually sleep on a perch at night.
-According to Omelet, parrot-safe perches include:
+Parrot-safe perches include the following:

-You can get pedi perches, which will help to keep a parrot’s claws filed down.
+You can get pedi perches, which can help to keep a parrot’s claws filed down.

 What Can I Feed My Senegal Parrot?

-To keep a parrot healthy, feed it the foods it naturally eats in the wild.
+To keep a parrot healthy, feed it what it eats in the wild.

 According to World Species, the Senegal parrot is a frugivore/granivore.
 So, their diet mostly consists of fruit, blossoms, seeds, and grain (maize or millet).

-Below, we’ll explore how to feed these food groups to your Senegal parrot.
-You can also include veggies, nuts, and pellets in your parrot’s diet.
+Below, we’ll explore how to feed these food groups to a Senegal parrot.
+Also, you can add veggies, nuts, and pellets to a parrot’s diet.

 Fruit